Indigo Alpine Guides

 • Backpacking in Alaska is no joke!
 We’ll be hiking 4-7 miles per day off trail across scree slopes, over mountain passes, and through the occasional but notorious thick Alaskan alder.
 That being said, if you’ve backpacked a bit before and physically prepare before the trip, you’ll do great!
 If you’re an expert backpacker you’ll still find this to be a rewarding and at times challenging trip.
 Guests will be expected to practice excellent self-care, pack and unpack their own packs, setup and breakdown their own tents, and carry a portion of group equipment.
 All the challenges of off-trail backpacking are overwhelmingly worth it for the splendor, the views, and the deep knowing in your gut that you did something powerful and profound.

-• The price includes accommodations on the first night in Fairbanks, all bush flights in and out, all ground transportation, all breakfasts and dinners, all group supplies—cooking equipment, water treatment options, group shelters, bear canisters, toilet supplies, emergency communication devices, maps, GPS, first aid kit, National Park entrance fees, and the support of your experienced and trained guides.
+• The price includes accommodations on the first night in Fairbanks, all bush flights in and out, all ground transportation, all breakfasts and dinners in the field, all group supplies—cooking equipment, water treatment options, group shelters, bear canisters, toilet supplies, emergency communication devices, maps, GPS, first aid kit, National Park entrance fees, and the support of your experienced and trained guides.

 • The price does not include travel to Fairbanks, transportation to the hotel, extra room expenses (i.e. room service), travel insurance or rescue insurance (both recommended), or gratuity for your guide (10-20% of the trip cost recommended).
 The price doesn’t include personal gear— backpack, sleeping bag, sleeping pad, layers, rain gear, personal bowl, personal eating utensils, headlamp, and personal toiletries.
 If needed some of this gear can be rented for an additional fee.
-The price also does not include the cost of lunches.
+The price also does not include the cost of lunches / snacks.
 On our trips lunches are really just extended snacking throughout the day.
-By not having long elaborate sit-down lunches we allow more time to experience new terrain.
-Guests are expected to provide their own snacks / lunches — we will provide you with guidance for how to plan for proper amounts and keep the weight low.
-The price does not include costs incurred during delayed flights (additional hotel nights, extra food, etc.)

 • Our trips in Gates of the Arctic have a max of 7 guests and 2 guides.
 If you trip has more than 6 guests you will have 2 guides.